danielzgtg/seg4105_playground/tut06/README.md

 #### Is this the right time?

-Dish: In terms of timing, techincally this is a new feature, and we want to do features.
+Dish: In terms of timing, technically this is a new feature, and we want to do features.

 Daniel: And we don’t have many bugs that the client wants us to fix anymore.